StevenPG/native-image-build-test/README.md

 # Explanation

+NOTE: Rerun the first gradle run, since it'll probably download gradle as part of the run!
+And pulling dependencies!
+We only care about CPU, no download variances!

 This project can be run by setting your java home to a GraalVM JDK.

 `./gradlew clean nativeRun` is all that's needed to perform the graalvm test.